 In any emergency medical situation, school would refer to the nursing team on site using the radio.
 Staff will assess the situation and follow care plans as written down.
 Similarly, if no nurse is available, school staff would follow the care plan.
-If necessary, an ambulance would be called and a member of staff would accompany the student.
-Parents would be informed and staff would stay with the student until parents arrived.
-In some cases, pupils with complex medical needs have a trained health care assistant across the day.
-In these situations, the provision has been agreed by both health and education.
+Parents would be informed and staff would stay with the pupil until parents arrived.
+If necessary, an ambulance would be called and a parent/ member of staff would accompany them.